-I know no matter how I put it, pig’s kidney is just pure gross for probably 99.9% of the earth population.
+I know no matter how I put it, pig’s kidney is just pure gross for probably 99.9% of the earth’s population.
 I happen to fall outside that 99.9% of the population.
 I LOVE to eat kidney (of any kind!).
 Mom used to cook kidneys quite often when I was a kid.
 Probably that’s why I like it.

 NO, it doesn’t taste like chicken!
 Not everything tastes like chicken.
 When it is cooked properly (not overcooked), the kidney is tender and the texture is nice.
-It’s not like liver, which I like too, that can taste a bit sandy (I still like it!).
-Kidney is nice! seriously!
+It’s not like the liver, which I like too, that can taste a bit sandy (I still like it!).
+The kidney is nice! seriously!
 But, you need to know how to clean and prepare it properly or you will not be happy with the result (the smell of urine? ring any bell?)

 IS KIDNEY ACTUALLY GOOD FOR YOU TO EAT?